wtrocki/openshift-node-live-edit/README.md

 > NODE_LIVE_EDIT

-Live edit and reload your app
+Set to true to live edit and reload your app

 > NODE_APP_DEBUG

-Debug your app
+Set to true to debug your app

 # Notes